Tyneside (2)

 the Queen Elizabeth II Metro Bridge whose structure you can just make out behind the High Level Bridge.

-The picture floating to the right is a zoom of the left hand tower of The Tyne Bridge.
+Zoom of the left hand tower of The Tyne Bridge.

 Also on the Gateshead waterfront is the Sage Gateshead, a performance and conference venue, one of those bulbous constructions seemingly in vogue at the moment.